andersganander/record_store/README.md

 ## Site Owner Goals
 - To make the user curious to visit the physical store by:
     - Showing records that can be found in the store
-    - Inform users about upcoming events
+    - Inform users about upcoming events both in the store and elsewhere
     - Re-create the same atmosphere on the web site as in the store
--  To make the users wanting to be a part of a community

 ## User Stories
 - ### First time user